udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Front-End-Web-Developer/README.md

 You will already have taken the first lesson of this course in stage 5 of the Intro to Programming Nanodegree!

 ####Intro to jQuery
+Here you will learn all about jQuery, a very powerful extension of Javascript.

 ####Project: Interactive Resume